-- 5. Build projects around motivated individuals.
-Give them the environment and support they need, and trust them to get the job done. - 6.
-The most efficient and effective method of conveying information to and within a development team is face-to-face conversation. - 7.
+- 6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation. - 7.
 Working software is the primary measure of progress. - 8.
 Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely. - 9.
 Continuous attention to technical excellence and good design enhances agility. - 10.
-Simplicity--the art of maximizing the amount of work not done--is essential. - 11.
-The best architectures, requirements, and designs emerge from self-organizing teams. - 12.
-At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly
+Simplicity-the art of maximizing the amount of work not done-is essential. - The best architectures, requirements, and designs emerge from self-organizing teams. - 12.
+At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-As the twelve guiding principles make clear, are they are software centric, to apply in the BMP context we will show later how they can be tailored to apply in a different setting with great effect.
+As the 12 guiding principles make clear, they are software centric, to apply in the BMP context.
+We will show later how they can be tailored to apply in a different setting with great effect.